Channel V Philippines: Channel V returns to the Philippines

 Eight years later, STAR TV (in turn was directly over to Fox Networks Group) and Makisig Network/Herma Group Inc (now known as TV Xtreme Broadcasting Company) announced an agreement to expand Channel V in the Philippines and to launch Tagalog-language content geared toward youth audiences, with an emphasis on local VJs, Pinoy music, and local bands and artists.
 Makisig now included Channel V International in its basic tier of cable channels, expanding the reach of the channel to more than 600,000 households across the Philippines.
 The channel's program mix is 60% Hong Kong satellite feed and 40% local feed versions of the more popular programs.
 Local content includes local-language and Pinoy music.
 The channel's creative director is Jose Javier Reyes.

 Makisig continued to expand the reach of Channel V, moving it down from channel 59 to 25 on SkyCable and adding online content.

 On March 26, 2011, Channel V Philippines went temporarily off-the-air after its CEO, then Ilocos Sur representative Ronald Singson, was jailed in Hong Kong for possession of illegal drugs.
-Its international counterpart took its place temporarily until April 25, 2011, when it returned on Destiny Cable through Northern Star Productions (owned by Chavit Singson).
-On July 13, 2012, Channel V Philippines had its final broadcast due to still unknown reasons, then reverted to Channel V Asia.
+Channel V Philippines returned on Destiny Cable through Northern Star Productions (owned by Chavit Singson) until 2012.

-In 2015, Fox Networks Group's Philippine branch took over the rights on the Channel [V] Philippines branding, but this time as a sponsor for its forthcoming concerts and events and using Philippine feed for the teaser or promos to other Fox Networks Group Philippines' channels and special programming such as Fusion Music Festivals until the main feed's shutdown on October 1, 2021.